NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 South America's only English-speaking nation — an oil-boom frontier with Caribbean soul World's Fastest-Growing Economy, Only English-Speaking Country in South America, Affordable Cost of Living are among the top reasons expats choose Guyana.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Guyana straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Guyana — straight to your inbox.